In the guide

 A number of products have specific requirements in relation to the name - for example, meat products, fish, jam, honey and mineral water.

-If you require product-specific guidance please either check for relevant guides available on this website or contact your local trading standards service for advice.Back to top
+If you require product-specific guidance, please either check for relevant guides within the 'Food and drink' section of this website or contact your local Trading Standards service for advice.Back to top

 There are many requirements for prepacked food.
 Please see our other guides on the subject: